Yeah69/MrMeeseeks.DIE.Docs/docs/configuration/disposal.md

 ## Purpose

-DIE manages disposables for you automatically and will dispose of them as soon as the container or the (transient) scope is disposed.
-However, sometimes you like to handle the disposal yourself.
-In these cases you need to tell the container or the scopes to not manage these specific implementations.
+DIE automatically manages disposables for you and disposes of them when the container or (temporary) scope is discarded.
+However, sometimes you want to handle the disposal yourself.
+In these cases you need to tell the container or scopes not to manage these specific implementations.

-The attributes come in three flavors can be distinguished by the following terms:
+The attributes come in three flavors, which can be distinguished by the following terms:

-- **SyncTransient** ignores `IDisposable` implementations for disposal managment.
+- **SyncTransient** ignores `IDisposable` implementations for disposal management.
-- **AsyncTransient** ignores `IAsyncDisposable` implementations for disposal managment.
+- **AsyncTransient** ignores `IAsyncDisposable` implementations for disposal management.
-- **Transient** ignores `IDisposable` & `IAsyncDisposable` implementations for disposal managment.
+- **Transient** ignores `IDisposable` & `IAsyncDisposable` implementations for disposal management.

 ## Attributes

-- **TransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be ignored for disposal management completely.
+- **TransientAbstractionAggregationAttribute** For any given abstraction, all of its implementations are completely ignored for disposal management.
 ```csharp
 [TransientAbstractionAggregation(typeof(IWillCleanItUpMyself))]
 ```
-- **FilterTransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be considered for disposal management again.
+- **FilterTransientAbstractionAggregationAttribute** For each given abstraction, all of its implementations are considered again for disposal management.
 ```csharp
 [FilterTransientAbstractionAggregation(typeof(IWillCleanItUpMyselfAsync))]
 ```
-- **TransientImplementationAggregationAttribute** Each given implementation will be ignored for disposal management completely.
+- **TransientImplementationAggregationAttribute** Any given implementation is completely ignored for disposal management.
 ```csharp
 [TransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```
-- **FilterTransientAbstractionAggregationAttribute** Each given implementation will be considered for disposal management again.
+- **FilterTransientAbstractionAggregationAttribute** Each given implementation will be considered again for disposal management.
 ```csharp
 [FilterTransientImplementationAggregation(typeof(DisposeMeAsapAsync))]
 ```
-- **SyncTransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be ignored for sync disposal management.
+- **SyncTransientAbstractionAggregationAttribute** For any given abstraction, all of its implementations are ignored for sync disposal management.
 ```csharp
 [SyncTransientAbstractionAggregation(typeof(IWillCleanItUpMyself))]
 ```
-- **FilterSyncTransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be considered for sync disposal management.
+- **FilterSyncTransientAbstractionAggregationAttribute** For each given abstraction, all of its implementations are considered again for sync disposal management.
 ```csharp
 [FilterSyncTransientAbstractionAggregation(typeof(IWillCleanItUpMyself))]
 ```
-- **SyncTransientImplementationAggregationAttribute** Each given implementation will be ignored for sync disposal management.
+- **SyncTransientImplementationAggregationAttribute** Any given implementation will be ignored for sync disposal management.
 ```csharp
 [SyncTransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```
-- **FilterSyncTransientAbstractionAggregationAttribute** Each given implementation will be considered for sync disposal management.
+- **FilterSyncTransientAbstractionAggregationAttribute** Any given implementation will be considered again for sync disposal management.
 ```csharp
 [FilterSyncTransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```
-- **AsyncTransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be ignored for async disposal management.
+- **AsyncTransientAbstractionAggregationAttribute** For any given abstraction, all of its implementations are ignored for async disposal management.
 ```csharp
 [AsyncTransientAbstractionAggregation(typeof(IWillCleanItUpMyselfAsync))]
 ```
-- **FilterAsyncTransientAbstractionAggregationAttribute** Of each given abstraction all their implementations will be considered for async disposal management.
+- **FilterAsyncTransientAbstractionAggregationAttribute** For each given abstraction, all of its implementations are considered again for async disposal management.
 ```csharp
 [FilterAsyncTransientAbstractionAggregation(typeof(IWillCleanItUpMyselfAsync))]
 ```
-- **AsyncTransientImplementationAggregationAttribute** Each given implementation will be ignored for async disposal management.
+- **AsyncTransientImplementationAggregationAttribute** Any given implementation is ignored for async disposal management.
 ```csharp
 [AsyncTransientImplementationAggregation(typeof(DisposeMeAsapAsync))]
 ```
-- **FilterAsyncTransientAbstractionAggregationAttribute** Each given implementation will be considered for async disposal management.
+- **FilterAsyncTransientAbstractionAggregationAttribute** Any given implementation is considered for async disposal management.
 ```csharp
 [FilterAsyncTransientImplementationAggregation(typeof(DisposeMeAsapAsync))]
 ```

 ## Recommendations

-- Use the **Transient** flavor if an implementation implements both disposal interfaces and you would like to ignore both.
+- Use the **Transient** flavor when an implementation implements both disposal interfaces and you want to ignore both.
-    - Or if you would like to have the disposal of the implementation ignored independent of future changes of its disposal interfaces
+- Or if you want the implementation's disposal to be ignored regardless of future changes to its disposal interfaces.
-- If an implementation implements both disposal interfaces but you would like to have only one of them ignored, use either the **SyncTransient** or the **AsyncTransient** flavor, respectively.
+- If an implementation implements both disposal interfaces, but you only want one of them to be ignored, use either the **SyncTransient** or **AsyncTransient** flavor.
-- Pass `IDisposable` and `IAsyncDisposable` into **TransientAbstractionAggregationAttribute** if you want to practically disable the disposal management of implementations
+- Pass `IDisposable` and `IAsyncDisposable` to the **TransientAbstractionAggregationAttribute** if you want to effectively disable disposal management for implementations.